ni/ni-apis-python/CONTRIBUTING.md

   --output-format submodule
 ```

+Each package lists its required generation options in this repository's [packages.json](./packages.json) file.

 # Add a New Package

 To add a new package to this repo:
-1. Create a new folder under `packages` with the new package's name.
+1. Create a new folder under `packages` with the new package name.
 2. Create the front matter files for the package:
    - `pyproject.toml`
    - `poetry.toml`